CANADA STOCKS-TSX futures indicate higher open

 ANALYST RESEARCH HIGHLIGHTS

-Baytex Energy : NBF cuts price target to C$50 from C$53; rating "outperform"

-Canadian Pacific Railway : NBF raises rating to "outperform" from "sector perform"
+Canadian Pacific Railway : CIBC raises to sector outperformer from sector performer

-Sandstorm Gold Ltd : Canaccord Genuity raises rating to "buy" from "hold"

 FOR CANADIAN MARKETS NEWS, CLICK ON CODES: